Enhance Your Cider with Fruit

 Forms of Fruit to Use in Hard Cider

-Depending on the fruit, they may be available in standard grocery stores year-round, or you may have to get more creative or be more patient to get what you want.
+Depending on the fruit, it may be available in standard grocery stores year-round, or you may have to get more creative or be more patient to get what you want.
 In general, the commonly used options are:

 Using fresh fruit is a popular option.
-This could be store-bought or bought from a fruit stand or farmers market.
+It could be store-bought or bought from a fruit stand or farmers market.
 Of course, you could also use fruit you have grown yourself.
 Many people are most interested in a specific fruit because they may have easy access to an abundance of it.

-The downside to using fresh fruit is that it may not be available year-round and could be expensive if store-bought in high quantities.
+The downside to using fresh fruit is that it may not be available year-round and could be expensive if purchased in high quantities.
 Using fresh fruit does require you to pasteurize it (see below).
 Fresh fruit can be used whole, pureed, or juiced.

 There are a wide variety of frozen fruits available year-round.
 Many grocery stores stock these and many consumers use them for smoothies or thaw and used in standard recipes.
 This option allows you to store it for longer, buy it year-round, and doesn’t require pasteurization.
 For best results, freeze and thaw the fruit several times before using to help release the juice from the pulp.